ProseMirror/website/pages/guide/doc.md

     </p>

 It is flat.
 This more closely matches the way we tend to think about and work with such text.
-It allows us to represents positions in a paragraph using a character offset rather than a path in a tree, and makes it easier to perform operations like splitting or changing the style of the content without performing awkward tree manipulation.
+It allows us to represent positions in a paragraph using a character offset rather than a path in a tree, and makes it easier to perform operations like splitting or changing the style of the content without performing awkward tree manipulation.